eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 Auction-style listings

 This is the detail that catches sellers out most often: auctions keep running during Time Away, in both modes.
-Bidding continues, the countdown continues, and an auction that ends while you are on a sun lounger produces a real, paid order with a real delivery estimate.
-So before you book the break, deal with your auctions:
+Bidding continues, the countdown continues, and an auction that ends while you are on a sun lounger produces a real, paid order.
+When sales are paused, eBay shows buyers a Time Away notice and updates the auction’s estimated delivery date.
+You do not need to end an auction solely because of the break, but you must fulfil the resulting order to the revised promise:

-• Best option: time them.
-Auctions run 1, 3, 5, 7 or 10 days, so simply do not start any that would finish while you are away, and let the running ones end (and get posted) before you leave.
+• If you do not want auction orders while away, time them.
+Auctions run 1, 3, 5, 7 or 10 days, so avoid starting one that would finish during the break and let existing auctions end before you leave where practical.

 Ending listings early before a holiday (eBay UK rules)